Hello! We're here to help.

 - If you’re not a regular Dining Center participant, you can call the Dining and Activity Center in your area or the Nutrition Services office at 315-598-4712.

-Oswego County Public Bus Routes reinstate OPT fixed routes
+Oswego County Public Bus Routes reinstate OPT fixed route

-The affected OPT routes beginning June 1, 2020 will be reinstated back to normal service are:
+The affected OPT route beginning July 20, 2020 will be reinstated back to normal service:

-OCO’s regular on-demand ride service remains unchanged and serves the remainder of the county beyond OPT fixed route bus lines.
-OCO also offers a “Call-N-Ride” service for those in need of transportation to and from essential stops such as the grocery story, pharmacy, food pantry, doctor appointment and place of employment.
+OCO’s regular on-demand ride service that serves the remainder of the county beyond OPT fixed route bus lines remains unchanged.
+OCO also offers a “Call-N-Ride” service for those in need of transportation to and from essential stops such as the grocery store, pharmacy, food pantry, doctor appointment and place of employment.

-Passengers can transfer from either the OPT-10 or OPT-11 routes to Centro to connect to various points in Oswego and Onondaga counties.
+Passengers can transfer from the OPT-12 route to OPT’s 10, 11, 13 and Centro to connect to various points in Oswego and Onondaga counties.

 For more information, call OCO at 315-598-1514 or go to their website at www.oco.org/transportation.